marcoguerri/marcoguerri.github.io/_posts/2016-11-26-move-semantics-rvalue-reference.markdown

 published: yes
 categories: programming cpp
 pygments: true
-summary: "A collection of some notes on move semantics, rvalue reference, universal reference and forwarding.
-Just to consolidate some knowledge that I don't get to apply on daily basis and, as a consequence, tends to fade out a bit in the long run. "
+summary: "A collection of some notes on move semantics, rvalue reference, type deduction and forwarding, just to consolidate some knowledge on C++11/14.
+The content of this post is mostly a re-elaboration of the information provided by Scott Meyer's \"Effective Modern C++\""

 ---